fsenf/nbook.stochCu-2020-paper-plots/README.md

 * `tropy`
 * `nawdex_analysis`

+The notebook still use a python 2.7 kernel!

 Some Notebooks depend on my work tools from the `tropy` package which are collected here [https://github.com/fsenf/proj.tropy](https://github.com/fsenf/proj.tropy)